-Environment Variables Variable Description TTSESSION_CMD Overrides the standard options specified when tools automatically start ttsession.
-If this variable is set, all ToolTalk clients use this command to automatically start their X sessions.
-TT_ARG_TRACE_WIDT H Defines the number of characters of argument and context values to print when in trace mode.
+Variable Description TTSESSION_CMD Overrides the standard options specified when tools automatically start ttsession.
+If this variable is set, all ToolTalk clients use this command to automatically start their x sessions.
+TT_ARG_TRACE_WIDTH Defines the number of characters of argument and context values to print when in trace mode.
 The default is to print the first 40 characters.
 TT_FILE ttsession places a pathname in this variable when a tool is invoked by a message scoped to the defined file.

-Environment Variables Variable Description TT_HOSTNAME_MAP Points to a map file.
+TT_HOSTNAME_MAP Points to a map file.
 The defined map file is read into the ToolTalk client for redirecting host machines.
 TT_PARTITION_MAP Points to a map file.
 The defined map file is read into the ToolTalk client for redirecting file partitions.
 TT_SESSION ttsession communicates its session identifier to the tools that it starts.
 If this variable is set, the ToolTalk client library uses its value as the default session identifier.
-NOTE: The string stored in this variable can be passed to tt_default_session_set.
-TT_TOKEN Notifies the ToolTalk client library that it has been started by ttsession; the client can then confirm to ttsession that the start was successful.
-TTPATH Tells the ToolTalk service where the ToolTalk Types databases reside.
-The format of this variable is: userDB[:systemDB[:networkDB]] СЕРАТН Tells the Classing Engine where the ToolTalk Types databases reside.
-DISPLAY Causes ttsession to communicate its session identifier to the tools that it starts if the TT_SESSION variable is not set.
+NOTE - The string stored in this variable can be passed to tt_default_session_set.
+TT_TOKEN Notifies the ToolTalk client library that it has been started by ttsession; the client can then confirm to ttsession that the start was successful. ТТРАТН Tells the ToolTalk service where the ToolTalk Types databases reside.
+The format of this variable is: userDB[:systemDB[:networkDB]] DISPLAY Causes ttsession to communicate its session identifier to the tools that it starts if the TT_SESSION variable is not set.
 If the DISPLAY variable is set, the ToolTalk client library uses its value as the default session identifier.
-This variable is typically set when ttsession is auto-started while running under OpenWindows.

 A process is given a modified environment when it is automatically started by the ToolTalk service.
-The modified environment includes the environment variables \$TT_SESSION, \$TT_TOKEN, and any contexts in the start-message whose keyword begins with the dollar sign symbol (\$).
+The modified environment includes the environment variables STT_SESSION, STT_TOKEN, and any contexts in the start-message whose keyword begins with the dollar sign symbol (\$).
 Optionally, the environment variable \$TT_FILE may also be included in the modified environment if it is a file-scoped message.

-Note: If the tt_open call will be invoked by a child process, the parent process must propagate the modified environment to that child process.
+Note - If the tt_open call will be invoked by a child process, the parent process must propagate the modified environment to that child process.